the-overdriven/mw-enhanced/README.md

 # Morrowind issues and how to fix them
-Morrowind is a great game, but can be made even greater (and less clunky) by utilizing the 20+ years of its wonderous modding heritage.
+Morrowind is a great game, but can be made even greater (and less clunky) by customizing it with the 20+ years of its wonderous modding heritage.
 While some of these solutions might work on OpenMW these docs focus exclusively on Morrowind.exe and modern Windows systems.

 ## Alt+Tab doesn't work or is clunky
 1. Install [MGE XE](https://www.nexusmods.com/morrowind/mods/41102)